goodetn/js-naming-convention/README.md

 console.log(INTRO);
 // "I'm from Vietnam"

+// P.S 👨🏻‍💻 I always need your contribute.
+Let's take the code better!
 ```

-> 2 - JavaScript variables must describe what they mean.
+> 1.2 - JavaScript variables must describe what they mean.
 It is not necessary to add a comment for an additional description of the variable:
 >
 > > (Vietnamese: Biến JavaScript phải tự mô tả ý nghĩa của nó.
 Không cần thiết phải thêm nhận xét để có mô tả bổ sung cho biến)